Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 ### Traditional mode

-A traditional mode deployment is when all Kong Gateway components are running in one environment, and there is no control plane/data plane separation.
+A traditional mode deployment is when all {{site.base_gateway}} components are running in one environment, and there is no control plane/data plane separation.

-You have two options when upgrading Kong Gateway in traditional mode:
+You have two options when upgrading {{site.base_gateway}} in traditional mode:
 * [Dual-cluster upgrade](/gateway/{{page.kong_version}}/upgrade/dual-cluster-upgrade): A new Kong cluster of version Y is deployed alongside the current version X, so that two clusters serve requests concurrently during the upgrade process.
 * [In-place upgrade](/gateway/{{page.kong_version}}/upgrade/in-place-upgrade): Similar to, but unlike the dual-cluster upgrade strategy, an in-place upgrade reuses the existing database and has to shut down the cluster X first, then configure the new cluster Y to point to the database.